iizukanao/bitter/README.md

 ### To post an entry

-In the cloned repository on the local machine, write an article in Markdown, then save it as `year/month/date-slug.md`.
+In the cloned repository on the local machine, write an entry in Markdown with your favorite editor, then save it as `year/month/date-slug.md`.
 Do `git push` to publish it.

     $ mkdir -p 2013/05
     $ echo "# Test\n\nHello World" > 2013/05/27-test.md